German yields dip on Fed rate hike doubts, Greek worries

 MOSCOW, March 26 Russian police detained opposition leader Alexei Navalny in central Moscow on Sunday at a rally which Navalny had called to protest against corruption.

-Athens endured a fourth day of market jitters since Sunday's election with its newly-instated government at loggerheads with international creditors as it begins to roll back austerity measures.
+Athens looked to set to endure a fourth day of market jitters since Sunday's election with its newly-instated government at loggerheads with international creditors as it begins to roll back austerity measures.

-Strained relationships in the euro single currency zone will likely be one of the international concerns that the U.S. Federal Reserve said could influence future rate decisions at Wednesday's policy statement.
+Strained relationships in the euro area will likely be one of the international concerns that the U.S. Federal Reserve said could influence future rate decisions at Wednesday's policy statement.

 Its nod to these "developments", during a statement that otherwise praised the solid pace of recovery in the world's largest economy, prompted some to push back expectations for the Fed's first rate hike since 2006 until the autumn.

-"Overall the message could be regarded as marginally dovish, seemingly cooling enthusiasm for a June hike," an RBS note said.
+"Overall the message could be regarded as marginally dovish, seemingly cooling enthusiasm for a June hike," said RBS in a note.

 U.S. Treasury yields dipped in the wake of the meeting, with 30-year yields touching record lows.

-The euro zone benchmark German 10-year and 30-year bond yields tumbled 2-3 basis points to 0.34 percent and 0.95 percent, respectively.
+When European markets opened, the euro zone benchmark German bonds followed suit, with 10-year and 30-year yields falling 2 bps to 0.34 percent and 0.96 percent, respectively.

 But lower-rated bonds stuttered, with Portugal, Italy and Spain's 10-year yields up between 1-2 bps at 2.40, 1.62 and 1.46 percent, respectively.